-Screen4 Ltd can provide you with access to the new PHE Evaluated Antibody Finger Prick Test.
-We have teamed up with Omega Diagnostics to provide this revolutionary Finger Prick back to lab Antibody Test to businesses and members of the public across the UK.
+Screen4 have teamed up with a leading UK based diagnostics company to exclusively provide this revolutionary Finger Prick (back to lab) IgG Antibody Test – to businesses and members of the public across the UK.

 The antibody test isn’t checking for the virus itself.
 Instead, it looks to see whether your immune system (your body’s defence against illness) has responded to the infection.
 The Finger Prick Antibody test is a ‘self-collect test’ kit which can be carried out from the comfort of your home.